Classes are not in session and offices and services are closed on Thursday, April 17 for Professional Development Day.

-Community Innovation Fund Grant Program
+Community Impact Fund Grant Program

-The Harper College Educational Foundation is pleased to announce the third year of CIFG Program funding available for non-profit organizations in providing programs and services in Harper’s district seeking funding to support the equity, diversity, and economic goals and outcomes below.
-Grant applications will be accepted beginning March 25, 2024.
-Online applications are due on or before Friday, May 10, 2024.
+The Harper College Educational Foundation is pleased to announce the fourth year of CIFG Program funding available for non-profit organizations in providing programs and services in Harper’s district seeking funding to support the program goals and outcomes below.
+Grant applications are due on or before Friday, May 2, 2025.

 CIFG Program Goals